 The half buried cars never fail to amaze the visitors.
 These cars are aligned in a straight line, so that the visitors can see them from all angles.
 All these half buried cars are inclined at 80 degrees giving an impression that they are taking a dip inside earth.
 The “buried car” concept is a brilliant example of how one can use scrap material in an impressive way.

-Here’s an ariel view of the garden that occupies over 780,000 sq ft of area.
+Here’s an aerial view of the garden that occupies over 780,000 sq ft of area.
+Doesn’t it seem breathtaking?
+Well, all the attractions in Dubai are just top-notch!

 Some things are quite difficult to explain in words; they just have to be experienced, and Dubai Miracle Garden is one such thing.
 Check out this Dubai destination guide to know more about the country’s tourist attractions, exciting things to do etc.